 So you want to be a software engineer?
 When it comes to achieving your career goal, college can provide a solid and reliable foundation.
 However, college programs often fail to prepare you for the realities of the workplace experience.
 Key skills for success – from business communications to marketplace acumen – may be absent from your academic portfolio and better acquired in another way.

-Five Things College Doesn’t Teach You About Becoming a Software Engineer
+Five Things College May Not Teach You About Becoming a Software Engineer

 As a college graduate with a software engineering degree, you’ve already come 90 percent of the way to kick-starting your software engineering career.
 Even so, you could still be missing a few key skills.

 Oftentimes your work responsibilities as a software engineer will extend beyond creating a piece of software for your employer.
 Before you can write effective software that solves business problems and boosts productivity, you need to understand where the business is struggling and what types of solutions are feasible within its industry.

 College graduation may be the end of the learning journey for many career paths, but not for software engineering.
 As technology evolves and new programming languages and strategies emerge, you’ll need to dedicate your time to learning them from scratch.